All Products

 Note

 Starting from 00:00:00 on January 1, 2024, you are no longer charged for the number of function invocations for requests sent from Alibaba Cloud message services and CloudFlow to Function Compute.
-The number of function invocations that are initiated from these Alibaba Cloud services is not included in the cumulative number of invocations for tiered pricing.
+The number of function invocations for requests sent from these Alibaba Cloud services is not included in the cumulative number of invocations for tiered pricing.
 For more information, see [Product changes] Fee reduction for requests from Alibaba Cloud message services and CloudFlow.

 The number of function invocations in Function Compute is billed in the tiered pricing mode.
 Bills are generated on an hourly basis based on the total number of monthly function invocations.
-This way, you are charged based on the tier to which the accumulative number of monthly function invocations belongs.
+You are charged based on the tier to which the accumulative number of monthly function invocations belongs.

 Tier